Step 5.4 Work out your environment hazard characteristics

 Look at whether your chemical meets the hazard characteristic definition based on the information that you have.

-If it does meet the hazard characteristic definition, stop there.
+If it does meet the hazard characteristic definition, stop there and move to step 5.5.

 If it does not meet the hazard characteristic definition, you’ll need to try and prove that your chemical does not have this hazard characteristic.